 Every year, Santa Fe residents watch as their sadness and gloom go up in flames.
 The crowd cheers as the monster representing their sorrows explodes before crumpling to the ground in defeat.

-The fiery tradition dates from 1924, when Santa Fe artist and marionette maker Gustave Baumann came up with the idea of creating an effigy called Zozobra (also known as Old Man Gloom) and the ritual burning.
-He then worked with his friend William Howard Shuster, Jr. to burn the first Zozobra at a private gathering.
+The fiery tradition dates from 1924, when William Howard Shuster, Jr. and Santa Fe artist and marionette maker Gustave Baumann created an effigy called Zozobra (also known as Old Man Gloom) and the ritual burning.
+The figure was burned at a private gathering.
 Two years later, in 1926, Zozobra made his debut at the Fiestas de Santa Fe.

 Traditionally, burning Zozobra allows gloom and sadness to be dispelled so the fiesta can begin.
 The 50-foot-tall, white-clad, dreadfully faced marionette is mounted high above Fort Marcy Park.
 When you arrive at the park, you’ll see Zozobra set against the backdrop of the Sangre de Cristo Mountains.
 He is quiet for a time, though his arms and long dress flap in the breeze.